 - State and federal taxes

 Most people think that life insurance is only beneficial in the event of death.
-Many people don’t realize that there are various types of life insurance policies.
-An adequate term life insurance coverage can be an effective retirement plan.
+Also, many people don’t realize that there are various types of life insurance policies.
+Furthermore, adequate term life insurance coverage can be an effective retirement plan.

 Financial Support for the Family

 Life insurance policyholders can continue providing financial support for their family even up to death.
-The beneficiaries can use the death benefit to support their living expenses.
+In addition, the beneficiaries can use the death benefit to support their living expenses.

 Death is always accompanied by end-of-life expenses like medical bills and funeral expenses.
-Life insurance will protect your family from the financial burden associated with your death.
+So, life insurance will protect your family from the financial burden associated with your death.

 Life insurance can be set up as a buy/sell agreement between business partners.
-This can help provide financial security to both business partners.
-In the event of the sudden demise of the business partner, the remaining partner can buy out the share of the demised partner.
+In fact, this can help provide financial security to both business partners.
+In addition, in the event of the sudden demise of the business partner, the remaining partner can buy out the share of the demised partner.
 This is also beneficial to the family left behind by the demised business partner.

 Peace of Mind

 Having life insurance gives you a certain level of peace of mind.
-Life insurance gives a sense of financial security.
-It takes away the worries of what will happen to your family in the event of your death.
+Also, life insurance gives a sense of financial security.
+In the same way, it takes away the worries of what will happen to your family in the event of your death.

 Some life insurance policies allow policyholders to take out policy loans in case of financial needs.
-The loan cost can be deducted from the accumulated cash value or sum assured of the life insurance plan.
+In addition, the loan cost can be deducted from the accumulated cash value or sum assured of the life insurance plan.

 Life insurance is a good form of investment.
-It offers a good return on investment as it provides bonuses and coverage for risks.
+Also, it offers a good return on investment as it provides bonuses and coverage for risks.
 Some life insurance plans have cash value features where your premiums can earn interest.

 Under the Income Tax Law, policyholders can file life insurance premiums as tax deductions.